ayust/alpha-guide/content/new-goals/missions.md

-Once you've received a mission from an agent, you can look it up in the [EVE-Survival](http://eve-survival.org/wikka.php?wakka=MissionReports) mission listings to get more details about what kind of dps you might face from enemies in the mission and which enemise may trigger more spawns.
+Once you've received a mission from an agent, you can look it up in the [EVE-Survival](http://eve-survival.org/wikka.php?wakka=MissionReports) mission listings to get more details about what kind of dps you might face from enemies in the mission and which enemies may trigger more spawns.

 {{% notice warning %}}
 Killing ships of the four major empires will often net you large penalties to [faction